 But to be honest, I’m not sure I’ll still love the ribbed furniture look 5 years from now.

 When experimenting with a trend I find it best to add it in small doses.
 I love coming up with clever upcycling ideas to decorate with, so I created this incredibly easy DIY to add a little ribbed wood to my life.

-In this post, I’m going to teach you how to make a ribbed wood planter using an upcycled gelato cup and some basic wood dowels.
+In this post, I’m going to teach you how to make a fluted wood planter using an upcycled gelato cup and some basic wood dowels.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.
 Thanks for supporting Bloom in the Black!

 Easily make this on-trend planter by gluing craft dowels to an empty plastic container and spray painting the whole thing.
 This is a great way to upcycle those screw-top plastic containers that a lot of foods are sold in.
 I used a gelato cup.